-Toro Sprinkler Head Repair: Top 10 Tips (2026 Guide)
+Toro Sprinkler Head Repair: 10 DIY Tips (2026 Guide)

-• M&M Sprinklers Team
+- M&M Sprinklers Team

-• 11 min read
+- 11 min read

-A sputtering sprinkler head or a geyser in your lawn is more than an annoyance, it’s a waste of water and money.
-If you’re dealing with a true geyser, use this emergency sprinkler repair guide to shut off water fast.
-A single broken sprinkler head can waste up to 25,000 gallons of water in a six month season.
 Fortunately, most Toro sprinkler head repair tasks are manageable for a motivated homeowner.
-Whether you need to clean a clogged nozzle, replace a cracked sprinkler body, or adjust an uneven spray pattern, this guide provides the step-by-step instructions to get your irrigation system running efficiently, keeping your Lubbock lawn green and your water bills down.
+Whether you need to clean a clogged nozzle, replace a cracked sprinkler body, or adjust an uneven spray pattern, this guide provides step by step instructions to get your irrigation system running efficiently.
+The goal: keep your Lubbock lawn green and your water bills down.

 Identify Your Toro Head Type and Model